adslaton/server-load/README.md

-server-load
+server-stress
 ================

-Tests the load on a sever
+Places stress on a sever